opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/standalone/config/package.md

 For historic reasons the configuration loader uses jackson and parses the config into a JSON node tree.
 Java objects are mapped explicit by wrapping each `JsonNode` in a `NodeAdapter`.
-The `NodeAdapter` decorate the `JsonNode` to provide type-safe getters for rich basic types, like `Enum`, `List`(type-safe), `Map`(type-safe), `LocalDateTime`, `URI` and so on.
+The `NodeAdapter` decorates the `JsonNode` to provide type-safe getters for rich basic types like `Enum`, `List`(type-safe), `Map`(type-safe), `LocalDateTime`, `URI` and so on.
 It also helps with validation and providing a list of unused parameters.